December 27th 2016 – By: William Larsen – Civilians News – “News For All Views” – “The Future Of High School Education” –

 Culturally speaking that is who many of us are.
 However, all too often in today’s society, people are blind to it.
 This is primarily due to watered down education.
 That is who I am, that is my ancestry.
 However, today I’m lost to it.
 Today, I’m eating double cheeseburgers, drinking beer, letting “the new American culture,” turn into Jerry Jones’ football game for profits…… And this circumstance is actually making America weaker due to sub standard education and greed.

 In many ways today, American education has become so “culture-less” in favor of big business’, that we don’t even teach kids about the legends of 50 and 60 years ago, let alone past millennia…

-Also, I believe that every student in America should receive a personal hourglass, with sand counting down to their individual 1 mile run times, on the day they graduate high school…..
+In fact, I believe that every student in America should receive a personal hourglass, as a token of high school graduation.
+This hourglass, with sand counting down to the student’s individual 1 mile time, could be given to the student on the day they graduate high school…..

 -William Larsen; Civilians News Founder.